-Every CoreSight component or platform with trace capabilities has an AMBA ATB interface, and is either a master or a slave on the AMBA ATB:
+Every CoreSight component or platform with trace capabilities has an AMBA ATB interface, and is either a Transmitter or Receiver on the AMBA ATB:

-- A component or system that generates trace data is a master. - A component or system that receives trace data is a slave.
+- A component or system that generates trace data is a Transmitter. - A component or system that receives trace data is a Completer.